open-telemetry/opentelemetry-java-instrumentation/docs/contributing/javaagent-jar-components.md

 These modules contain support classes for actual instrumentations to be loaded later and separately.
 These classes should be available from all possible classloaders in the running application.
-For this reason the `javaagent` module puts all these classes into JVM's bootstrap classloader.
+For this reason the `javaagent` module puts all these classes into JVM's bootstrap class loader.
 For the same reason this module should be as small as possible and have as few dependencies as possible.
 Otherwise, there is a risk of accidentally exposing these classes to the actual application.